Is There a Time Limit to File a Lawsuit? What Are Statutes of Limitations?

 The quick answer is: it depends.

 There are definite time limits regarding how late you can file a lawsuit after a triggering event.
-It depends entirely on the nature of the case and the state laws where your case is heard.
-Or if the case will be heard in federal court, on federal law.
+These time limits are known as statutes of limitations.
+The time periods depend entirely on the nature of the case and the state laws where your case is heard.

-Some claims can expire as quickly as a year after the event in question.
+Some claims can expire as quickly as a year after the event.
 Other claims can be filed decades later.
-If you are considering filing a lawsuit, contact an attorney to find out what the statute of limitations is in your case.
+If you are considering filing a lawsuit, contact an attorney to determine the statute of limitations in your case.

-There are several different ways that the statute of limitations clock may start, but here are the most common three:
+There are several different ways that the statute of limitations clock may start, but here are three of the most common:

-- The date you first discover the harm: Sometimes, the harm may lie dormant for a while, and only later do you discover that you were harmed.
-A good example of this is hidden damage to personal property or real estate that you may not find until a property inspection at the end of a rental period.
+- The date you first discover the harm: Sometimes, the harm may lie dormant for a while, and only later do you discover that you suffered harm.
+A good example is hidden damage to personal property or real estate that you may not find until a property inspection at the end of a rental period.
 This breach of contract is the cause of action to begin a lawsuit.

 - The date you should have discovered the harm: This is a less common standard, but in some cases, the clock starts on a legal claim when you should have discovered the harm, not when you actually did.

 In some cases, ten years would be too long to bring a lawsuit.
-In others, such as medical issues that don't appear right away, you might still be able to sue.
+In others, such as medical issues that don't appear immediately, you might still be able to sue.
 An attorney is the best person to help you understand your case and the time limits.

-It's hard to find a general number, but it's safe to say that you almost always have at least a year to file a civil lawsuit.
-Depending on the type of case, it could be much longer.
+There are no general rules related to the time period to file a case.
+However, you almost always have at least a year to file a civil lawsuit.
+Depending on the type of case or civil action, it could be much longer.
+Different statutes of limitations apply to different types of cases and causes of action.

-You have plenty of time to research the relevant laws and find a lawyer.
-But don't procrastinate.
-It takes time for a trial attorney to review the facts of a case and prepare a court case.
-You don't want to miss a deadline.
+You have plenty of time to research the relevant laws and find a lawyer, but it's wise not to procrastinate.
+It takes time for a trial attorney to review the facts of a case, provide legal advice, and prepare a court case.
+You want to make sure to meet all deadlines.

-No, you can't sue after the statute of limitations runs out.
-But there are situations where the statute of limitations begins late.
+You can't sue after the statute of limitations runs out, but there are situations where the statute of limitations begins late.

 For example, in a case of medical malpractice, the injury may have occurred weeks, months, or possibly years before the harm and cause of harm are discovered.
 The clock starts when the harm is detected.

-And if a car accident injury lawsuit involves a minor, the statute of limitations begins when the young person turns 18.
+If a personal injury claim involves a minor, the statute of limitations generally begins when the young person turns 18.

-There are also situations in which the statute of limitations is paused.
-The clock on the case could temporarily stop if the person bringing the case became mentally impaired or if the person whom the case is being brought against left the state.
+There are also situations in which the statute of limitations pauses for a period of time.
+The clock on the case could temporarily toll if the person bringing the case became mentally impaired or if the person against whom the claim is filed left the state.

-Government agencies are the exception to the rule.
-Because the government writes the rules, they've made it particularly difficult to sue them.
+Government agencies are the exception to the general rule.
+Because the government writes the rules, they have made it particularly difficult to sue them.

-In some instances, you have as little as 60 days to file a federal lawsuit.
-In other cases, you are required to file an administrative complaint before filing a lawsuit.
+Sometimes, you have as little as 60 days to file a federal lawsuit.
+In other cases, you must file an administrative complaint before filing a lawsuit.

 There is a lot of variation in statutes of limitations.
 It typically depends on the types of claims.